Individual Therapy in Brooklyn

 Your first step will be to call our office to schedule your initial appointment.
 Over the phone, we will collect some information from you in order to evaluate what your best treatment option is.
 Since our approach is a collaborative one, we work with you to build the best treatment plan.
 We always make our decisions based on what is best for you.

 Each session is typically 45 minutes in length and will occur on a weekly basis.
 However, depending on your unique needs and personal goals for therapy, it’s hard to set a definite number of sessions.
 It can take as little as 5-6 sessions or sometimes more for you to feel comfortable and confident outside of therapy.

 Appointments are 45 minutes long and occur on a weekly basis.

-The practice has it original location in Williamsburg.
+The practice has its original location in Williamsburg and another convenient location in Greenpoint.
 Skype sessions are also available.

 To set up an appointment or to discuss whether therapy is the right option for you, contact us.

 Fees and Insurance